Moving to Breckendridge: 7 Things to Love About The Breck Life

 Things To Do in Breckenridge

-Along with its stunning natural beauty, one of the main draws of living in Breckenridge is its many entertainment options.
-For many, one of the reasons Breckenridge remains highly livable is because of its variety of amenities.
+The many fun things to do in Breckenridge provide entertainment for all.
 Beginning with the downtown neighborhood, Breckenridge is one of the best historically preserved small towns in Colorado.
 As such, there are many boutique shops, restaurants, and museums that line its idyllic streets.
 Those who are new to the area can hop on the Main Street Trolley to explore the town or take a tour.
 One of the most popular tours is the ghost tour.

-Without question, one of the biggest draws to Breckenridge is its numerous outdoor recreational activities.
+Without question, Breckenridge outdoor activities are one of the biggest draws for future residents.
 What was once a prospector's town has now become one of the most popular winter destinations in the United States.
 The two most popular skiing and snowboard destinations are the Breckenridge Ski Resort and Alpine 9.
 While Breckenridge is most well-known for its skiing and snowboarding, this town offers many other winter activities, including dog sledding, cross-country skiing, snowmobiling, and snowshoeing.

 Beyond winter, residents and visitors will find plenty of entertainment options year-round.
-Breckenridge is home to some of the country's best hiking trails, including McCullough Gulch Trail and Spruce Creek Trail.
+Breckenridge's best hiking trails include McCullough Gulch Trail and Spruce Creek Trail.

 Restaurants, Breweries, and Bars